swiftlang/swift-evolution/proposals/nnnn-mutex.md

   /// - Note: This version of `withLock` is unchecked because it does
   ///   not enforce any sendability guarantees.
   ///
-  /// - Warning: Recursive calls to `tryWithLockUnchecked` within the
+  /// - Warning: Recursive calls to `withLockIfAvailableUnchecked` within the
   ///   closure parameter has behavior that is platform dependent.
   ///   Some platforms may choose to panic the process, deadlock,
   ///   or leave this behavior unspecified.